-Amaretto truffles are one of those special Italian cookie recipes (ok it's more of a candy) that take a little time.
+These take a little time and love.
 I make them for gift giving, holidays and special events.
 It is step-intensive.
 But it's special because not everyone will make these - NOR do they know how.
-It's really not that big of a deal.
-Just a lot of cooling steps.
+And it's really not that big of a deal.
+It's more about waiting for the cooling off between each step.
 Read below and check it out.

 * Place the 10 oz. of chocolate and the butter in a microwave safe bowl.
 Microwave it enough to melt both and mix together.
 It doesn't need to bubble, poof or do anything.
 You are just getting them to mix together.
 I usually do this in two stages of "zapping".
 Set it aside.